MariaAlonsoLeon/WeatherProyect/README.md

 1. Download the latest version from the releases of this project.
 These already include all the necessary dependencies.
 2. Unzip the downloaded folders and place them in the desired location.
 3. Start the broker.
 To do this, you will need to download it from this link → [ActiveMQ (apache.org)](https://activemq.apache.org/)
 4. Run the 'event-store-builder' module.
 To do this, from the terminal, use 'cd' to navigate to the directory where the uncompressed folders are located.
-Use the 'java -jar' command and add the path where you want to store the directory structure as a program argument.
+Use the 'java --jar' command and add the path where you want to store the directory structure as a program argument.
 5. Now, do the same with the 'weather-provider' module.
 6. In this case, the program argument will be the API key.
 Obtain your key from this link → [Members (openweathermap.org)](https://openweathermap.org/members)